 Welcome to the next best thing: a list of red flags to avoid when you’re considering landscape maintenance companies for your commercial property maintenance.

 There’s a lot at stake here.
 You want the best Hudson Valley landscape services.

 You know that when customers approach your business, it only takes a few seconds for that important first impression.

 It can be tough to choose.
 Let’s make it easier.
 If you see any of these red flags while vetting a commercial landscaper in Hudson Valley, back away.

 Are you still waiting to hear back from the landscape maintenance company you called a week ago?
 Consider this a bad sign.

 If they don’t reply promptly to a prospective customer, what happens when you try to contact them about a problem?

-The Company Won’t Provide References
+The Business Owner Won’t Provide References

 Be immediately suspicious about this.
 A reputable company that does quality work should be eager for you to talk to their customers.
 They know you’ll hear glowing remarks.

 Again, red flag.
 A quality company should have lots of photos that show examples of the landscapes they design and maintain.
 It’s one of the best ways to show off their impressive work.